 The best cheap phone needs to do many things: it needs to have advanced specs and useful tools to stay competitive, all while keeping a nice low price tag – thankfully there are quite a few handsets that are affordable and great, and we've made a list of the best below.

-Don't be put off by the 'best cheap phone' title then, because that doesn't mean 'bad phones that aren't as bad as the other bad handsets', although it used to.
-No, these affordable handsets have good build quality, decent performance, competitive cameras and more, all without costing too much,
+Don't be put off by the 'best cheap phone' title.
+That doesn't necessarily mean bad phones as these affordable handsets have good build quality, decent performance, competitive cameras and more, all without costing too much,

 When we call a phone cheap, that means a lot, and compared to a £1,000 iPhone, a decent mid-ranger could be seen as cheap.
 For this list, we're using the cut-off point as a £200 price tag.
 That doesn't mean all the phones come close, with some less than £100, and that's because when we review a handset, its price is important in how we rate it, and there are plenty of double-digit-price devices that are great.

-Bear in mind, these won't be smartphones that with all the bells and whistles of flagships like the Samsung Galaxy Note 10, iPhone 11 Pro Max, Huawei Mate 30 Pro, Google Pixel 4 and OnePlus 7T Pro, but with commendable specs and features anyway.
+Bear in mind, these won't be smartphones that with all the bells and whistles of flagships like the Samsung Galaxy Note 10, iPhone 11 Pro Max, Huawei Mate 30 Pro, Google Pixel 4 and OnePlus 7T Pro, but with commendable specs and features considering the price.

-People who have been looking at budget phones for a while, may have noticed this list hasn't changed much over the course of 2019, with the top spot firmly owned by Huawei.
-This is because, while the cheap phone market is busy, the top dogs are from known brands with tech they can offer at a low price.
+People who have been looking at budget phones for a while, may have noticed this list hasn't changed much over the course of the last 12 months, with the top spot firmly owned by Huawei.
+This is because, while the cheap phone market is busy, the top dogs are from known brands with tech offered at a low price.

 Best cheap phones at a glance:

 - Moto G7 Power

 - Realme 3 Pro

 - Nokia 4.2